CodeWithKoala/koala-port/content/pages/index.md

       impressive titles and buzz words.
     subtitle: >-
       Hi, I'm Koala!
-I'm a passionate software developer with a growing expertise in Python, JavaScript, and web development.
+I'm a passionate software developer with a growing expertise in Python, JavaScript, Lua and web development.
 Over the past year, I've been working on various projects, including a Rock-Paper-Scissors Game and a real-time country quiz, continuously expanding my knowledge and skills in programming.I enjoy exploring different languages like Rust and Lua, and I'm always eager to tackle new challenges.
 My goal is to create interactive and dynamic web applications that solve real-world problems while delivering a seamless user experience.
-Currently, I'm focused on building responsive websites and refining my portfolio, all while learning new technologies to take my development skills to the next level.Check out my projects and feel free to reach out if you'd like to collaborate or share ideas!
+Currently, I'm focused on building responsive websites and refining my portfolio, all while learning new technologies to take my development skills to the next level.
+Check out my projects and feel free to reach out if you'd like to collaborate or share ideas!
     styles:
       self:
         height: auto